-- 5.8.1 Apply the updated Cadboro Bay Village Saanich Development Permit Guidelines and urban design policies in this Plan (see Section 9.3) (DPA-16) for when evaluating the design of new commercial and multi-unit residential development in the Village Neighbourhood - 5.8.2 Develop Enhance Saanich-wide infill designguidelines to encourage high quality designand a positive fit for multi-unit housing within the existing neighbourhood. - 5.8.3 Design public spaces, including right of ways and park spaces, to support pedestrian activity and connectivity and to align with the urban design policies contained in Section 9: Village Sub-area Plan. - 5.8.4 Consider public viewscapes, including to the Cadboro Bay waterfront and Haro Strait, in the siting and massing of buildings and structures during rezoning, development permit, and subdivision application processes. - 5.8.5 Encourage the incorporation of public art into new buildings in order to activate the street, enrich the pedestrian experience, and foster community identity.
+- 5.8.1 Apply the updated Saanich Development Permit Guidelines and urban design policies in this Plan (see Section 9.3) when evaluating the design of new commercial and multiunit residential development in the Village Neighbourhood - 5.8.2 Design public spaces, including right of ways and park spaces, to support pedestrian activity and connectivity and to align with the urban design policies contained in Section 9: Village Sub-area Plan. - 5.8.3 Consider public viewscapes, including to the Cadboro Bay waterfront and Haro Strait, in the siting and massing of buildings and structures during rezoning, development permit, and subdivision application processes. - 5.8.4 Encourage the incorporation of public art into new buildings in order to activate the street, enrich the pedestrian experience, and foster community identity.

-5.9 UNDERGROUND WATER RESOURCE INFRASTRUCTURE
+5.9 WATER RESOURCE INFRASTRUCTURE